Everything the Apple Watch can do without an iPhone

 The Series 0, Series 1, and Series 2 Apple Watch don't have a cellular antenna, which means they rely on the iPhone's data connection to use Siri, check your messages, and the like.
 But they (along with the Cellular-enabled Series 3) do have a Wi-Fi antenna — and if your watch is running watchOS 2 or later, any time you visit a place with a recognized Wi-Fi network, your Apple Watch will automatically hop on that network for internet access.

-This feature doesn't always work perfectly, in part because some networks require secondary authorization.
+This feature doesn't always work, in part because many networks require secondary authorization.
 Take Starbucks, for instance: On your iPhone or iPad, you can tap "Accept" on the interstitial to continue browsing; the Apple Watch currently offers no such interaction, or a way to enter in passwords for a Wi-Fi network.
+As such, these hotspots won't work on your Apple Watch.

 It runs standalone third-party apps